You're not lazy. You're not weak-willed. You're not fundamentally broken.

 But prefrontal function is fragile.
 It's disrupted by:

-- ADHD (structural/functional differences in prefrontal regions)
+- ADHD (structural/functional differences in prefrontal regions and dopamine transporter density)

 When prefrontal control weakens, your basal ganglia takes over.
 Habits run automatically.
 Avoidance wins.